How to Spend the Perfect 24 Hours in Panama City: Itinerary for First-Time Visitors

 Cycle on the Amador Causeway

-After your shopping spree, it’s time to unwind.
-And there’s no better place in Panama City to do it than the Amador Islands.
+After our shopping spree, it’s time to unwind.
+And I don’t think there’s any better place in Panama City to do it than the Amador Islands.
 The islands are just 25 minutes by car from Punta Pacifica.
+(Which is a pretty cool oceanside ride on its own, if you ask me.)

 Amador Causeway